 Freshly squeezed or pressed fruit juice

-Try to have no more than a 150ml glass of fruit juice daily as it lacks the fibre content found in raw fruit.
+Stick with the recommended portion sizes for fruit juice, 150ml, as it lacks the fibre content found in raw fruit.

 Honey, jam or marmalade spreads

-Try something savoury like smashed avocado, or peanut, almond or cashew butter with sliced banana on top instead.
+Try something savoury like smashed avocado, or nut butter with sliced banana on top instead.